dannydeezy/retweet-me/README.md

     access_token_secret: ''
 };
 ```
-5. Run the app with the username you'd like to retweet, like this:
+5. Run the app with the username of who's tweets you'd like to retweet, like this:
 ```
 node app.js dannydiekroeger
 ```
+Every 20 seconds it will check for new tweets from that user and retweet them!

 6. Profit.